MasterOdin/Cookbook/dessert/winter_squash_in_coconut_milk.md

 ## Directions
 1. In a saucepan, combine squash, butter, coconut milk, sugar and salt and bring to a slow boil.
 2. Cook, stirring, until squash is tender, 15 to 20 minutes.
 Cool to room temperature or refrigerate.
 3. Just before serving, stir in vanilla.
-Purée mixture in blender or leave it chunky; serve cold or at room temperature.
+Pur&eacute;e mixture in blender or leave it chunky; serve cold or at room temperature.